wh-alice/mig_visualstudio/vs/test_notintoc/how-to--select-a-build-for-your-test-plan.md

 ---
-title: "How to: Select a Build for Your Test Plan" ms.custom: "" ms.date: "09/28/2016" ms.prod: "visual-studio-tfs-dev14"
+title: "How to: Select a Build for Your Test Plan | testtitle" ms.custom: "" ms.date: "09/28/2016"
+ms.prod: "visual-studio-tfs-dev14"